bmo-node/bmo/packages/httpServer/README.md

 #### requestValidator

-This is used  internally by the frame work to validate your in coming requests if a requestBody schema is provided
+This is used internally by the framework to validate your incoming requests if a requestBody schema is provided

 #### serveStatic